matthewcheok/JSONCodable/README.md

 extension Company: JSONEncodable {}
 ```

-The default implementation of `func JSONEncode()` inspects the properties of your type using reflection (see `Company`.)
+The default implementation of `func toJSON()` inspects the properties of your type using reflection (see `Company`.)
 If you need a different mapping, you can provide your own implementation (see `User`.)

-Instantiate your struct, then use the `func JSONEncode()` method to obtain a equivalent form suitable for use with `NSJSONSerialization`:
+Instantiate your struct, then use the `func toJSON()` method to obtain a equivalent form suitable for use with `NSJSONSerialization`:
 ```
-let dict = try user.JSONEncode()
+let dict = try user.toJSON()
 print("dict: \(dict)")
 ```